ATLFlight/ATLFlightDocs/TroubleshootFAQ.md

 Since apt-get on Snapdragon Flight is broken, we need to use the following work-around:

-Uninstall certain uninstalled packages in order to get apt-get to work, and then install OpenCV.
+Uninstall certain installed packages in order to get apt-get to work, and then install OpenCV.
 ```shell
 apt-get install -f
 apt-get -o Dpkg::Options::="--force-overwrite" install libglib2.0-dev